-The Complaints Sub-Committee will provide a quarterly report to the full PCP held in public, highlighting complaints activity during that quarter.
+The Complaints Sub-Committee will provide an annual report to the AGM of the PCP, held in public, setting out complaints activity during the previous 12 months.

 Annexe

 Background

 The PCP is responsible for handling complaints made against the Police and Crime Commissioner for Hampshire, and for informally resolving non-criminal complaints, as well as complaints or conduct matters that are referred back to the Panel by the Independent Police Complaints Commission.
 In 2012, the PCP agreed that all complaints received should be considered by a Complaints Sub-Committee, in accordance with its agreed 'Complaints protocol'.